Andrew Thompson (convict, magistrate): A friend of Macquarie

 On 1 January 1810 Lachlan Macquarie became the 5th NSW governor and on 14 January 1810 he appointed Andrew Thompson to be a justice of the peace and magistrate for the Hawkesbury district; the first ex-convict to assume that post.
 Andrew became a personal friend of Lachlan and Elizabeth Macquarie, and was regularly invited to Government House to dine with them.
-But Thompson's health had been badly affected by the flood rescues, and on 22 October 1810 he died in Green Hills (Windsor) of respiratory failure, and was buried with great ceremony in the St Matthews Church cemetery.
+But Thompson's health had been badly affected by the flood rescues, and on 22 October 1810 he died in Green Hills (Windsor) of respiratory failure, and was buried with great ceremony in the St Matthew's Church cemetery.
 On 11 January 1811 the Governor declared that the town square at the centre of Windsor would be named Thompson Square to commemorate his enormous contributions to the town and the district.
 In July 1813 Lachlan and Elizabeth Macquarie placed a tombstone on Andrew Thompson's grave site with a personal inscription.